Religion in Nigeria

-Christianity is the most popular and most advertised religion in Nigeria. it was introduce in Nigeria in the middle of the nineteen century by devote missionaries from British, Christianity was one of the things introduced into Nigeria by British among many others things.
+Christianity is the most popular and most advertised religion in Nigeria. it was introduced in Nigeria in the middle of the nineteenth century by devote missionaries from British.

 The missionaries came preaching the message of Christ, ministering to the people and also healing the sick, this was what actually pulled the crowed to them in the first place.

 They started from the eastern part of the country which is populated by the Igbos, they infiltrated the village councils and chiefs, who gave them lands to build local churches.

 Before the 80s the Christian religion had spread to the southern part of the country, to the Yorubas and the middle belt (Benin).